openstack/charm-guide/doc/source/community/doc-contrib/adding-new-content.rst

 OpenStack Charm Guide
 ^^^^^^^^^^^^^^^^^^^^^

-The `OpenStack Charm Guide`_ is the main source of information for the OpenStack Charms project.
+The :doc:`Charm Guide <../../index>` is the main source of information for the OpenStack Charms project.
 All Diátaxis types are therefore appropriate:
 Tutorials, Howtos, Concepts, and Reference.
 The Charm Guide also includes community and project information - categories that fall outside of the